Seniors and Disabled Individuals

 Individuals who are married, jointly own property, and only one spouse is over 65, the property is treated as if wholly owned by each spouse for the purposes of this credit.
 However, no more than one credit per property may be granted in any one year.
 The spouse over age 65 must complete the "primary section" of the application, the spouse who is the co-owner must complete the "co-owner section" of the application.

-Unmarried individuals who are both over 65 and co-own a property can claim a credit for the same property if they meet all qualification criteria.
+Single individuals, in which co-own a property, who are both over 65 can claim a credit for the same property if they meet all qualification criteria.
 However, only one full credit can be claimed per property.
 Your portion of the credit is based on your ownership stake in the property.
 Each co-owner should complete an application form with their personal information in the primary section and include the personal information of their co-owner(s) in the designated co-owner section of the application.

 General Exemptions